 The dual law and business administration degrees require a total of 108 credit-hours that can be completed in three years, including summer classes, four years without summers, or longer part-time.
 About 75 percent of credits are in law courses.

 The Chase College of Law seeks to enroll students who have the best prospect of successfully completing a legal education and who are highly motivated for the study of law.
-The College of Law also recognizes the importance of enrolling a diverse student body that represents unique viewpoints because of varied personal, educational, and professional experiences.
-To achieve these goals, the admissions committee will complete a thorough review of the required application materials and will consider the applicant’s testing and academic performance history; employment background; leadership, community, or volunteer service; significant academic or professional achievements; and other talents, skills, or experiences disclosed
+The College of Law also recognizes the importance of enrolling a student body that represents unique viewpoints because of varied personal, educational, and professional experiences.
+To achieve these goals, the admissions committee will complete a thorough review of the required application materials and will consider the applicant’s testing and academic performance history; employment background; leadership, community, or volunteer service; significant academic or professional achievements; and other talents, skills, or experiences disclosed by the applicant that demonstrate an aptitude to complete our degree requirements.

 The Chase College of Law Admissions Committee requires applicants to complete an application through the required application and document assembly service.

 The admissions committee adheres to the standards set forth by the American Bar Association.
-Prior to enrollment, the applicant must earn a bachelor's degree from an accredited college or university and admission is conditional upon the
+Prior to enrollment, the applicant, unless accepted through one of our approved accelerated law programs, must earn a bachelor's degree from an accredited

 You must take either the Law School Admission Test (LSAT) or the Graduate Record Examinations (GRE) before the committee will consider your application to law school.
 You should plan to take a test no later than the spring of the year of planned entry.